I am an Australian going to Thailand for a one week business trip/conference, do I need a visa?

 What are your methods of payment at the consulate?

-We only accept Cash ($AU), Money Order, or Bank Cheques.
-Please make out payments to ‘Royal Thai Consulate Queensland’ if paying by bank cheque.
+We only accept Cash ($AU), Money Order.
+Please make out payments to ‘Royal Thai Consulate Queensland’ if paying by Money Order.
 We do not have EFTPOS or credit card facilities.

 How long does it take to process a visa in Brisbane?